omgnetwork/omgx_integration/README.md

 # OMGX Integration

-A single repository that spins a local OMGX system based on dockers.
-This repo is good starting point to become familiar with the system, run integration tests, and deploy your contracts to a local net.
+A single repository that spins up a local OMGX system based on dockers.
+This repo is a good starting point for becoming familiar with the system, run integration tests, and deploy your contracts to a local net.

 ## Requirements